websanco/liferay-learn/docs/commerce/latest/en/developer-guide/order-management/implementing-a-custom-order-rule.md

 # Implementing a Custom Order Rule

-You can configure Order Rules in Liferay to checkout orders that meet a specific condition.
+You can configure Order Rules in Liferay for orders that meet a specific condition.
 The Minimum Order Amount rule is available out-of-the-box.
 It prevents checkout of orders below a specific value.
 To add a new Order Rule, you must implement the [`COREntryType`](https://github.com/liferay/liferay-portal/blob/master/modules/apps/commerce/commerce-order-rule-api/src/main/java/com/liferay/commerce/order/rule/entry/type/COREntryType.java) interface.
 See [Order Rules](https://learn.liferay.com/commerce/latest/en/order-management/order-rules.html) for more information.

 ## Deploying the Custom Order Rule and Adding Language Keys